AkshayMoger27/food-app/README.md

 The project is live and can be accessed here:
 🔗 https://food-recipe-app-d8e2e.web.app

-👩‍💻 About Me
-I’m Sowmya, a frontend developer passionate about building responsive and user-friendly web applications.
-This project helped me strengthen my skills in React, API integration, and UI design.

 Feel free to check out more of my work here:
 🔗 GitHub Profile